-- 1. The STEM-Architectural Block Construction project has an emphasis on using architectural blocks ("Legos" to construct dioramas allowing youth to explore architectural design in a three dimensional space.) - Each exhibitor may enter no more than two exhibits in this division. - 3.
-Total exhibit dimensions may not exceed 2 feet high, by 2 feet wide, by 2 feet deep. - 4.
+- 1. The STEM-Architectural Block Construction project has an emphasis on using architectural blocks ("Legos" to construct dioramas allowing youth to explore architectural design in a three dimensional space.) - 2.
+Each exhibitor may enter no more than two exhibits in this division. - Total exhibit dimensions may not exceed 2 feet high, by 2 feet wide, by 2 feet deep.
+Minimum exhibit dimensions must be at least 6 inches wide and deep. - 4.
 Exhibitors should consider the elements of the fair when determining what to construct.
 It is acceptable to place exhibit in a sturdy see through enclosure for protection from being "scattered to parts unknown" at the fair.
 The enclosure should be included in the total dimensions of the exhibit. - 5.
 All exhibits should be placed in a sturdy see-through enclosure with a top, bottom and 4 sides.
 A clear tub turned upside down with the exhibit placed in the lid would be an acceptable closure.
 All components used in construction should be dust free, clean, free of chips, scuffs, or cracks.
 Architectural elements should have a consistent look.
 Gaps or cracks should not be visible between assembled blocks. - 6.
 The primary building component should be interlocking blocks, commonly referred to by the brand name of Lego.
 Other architectural components can be integrated into dioramas to illustrate architectural aspects that may be difficult to convey with traditional interlocking blocks, for example marbles for small round objects. - 7.
 The use of existing "store bought" sets for major elements of the display is not allowed.
 Use of figurines from sets is allowed as are using individual bricks to create something different than the set it came from.
 "Store bought" sets should be considered an arts and crafts entry.
 The intent of this is to ensure fairness among exhibitors and encourage maximum creativity instead of just following a set of plans. - 8.
-The design should have a central theme for example, a garage, a house, a shop.
-This theme should be linked back to architectural elements in the display, for example: toilets, chairs, sofas, plants, pianos, cars, garage doors, spaceships, animals, food, etc. (architectural elements, components and features can be thought of as nouns). - 9.
-Displays should have significant architectural components (walls, windows, doors, roofs, canopies
+Dioramas should be suitably complex and have multiple elements, for example, a camp site that has a log cabin, a tree fort and a car.
+All dioramas should have a story which is part of the information pack, that describes what is happening in the diorama.
+This can be as simply as a nursery rhyme or as complex as needed to explain to someone looking at the exhibit what is happening. - 9.
+Vehicles that are intended to stay in a single place should be affixed to base plates with sticky tack, hot glue or other method.
+Use of figurines from sets is allowed if it is being used as part of an original diorama. - 10.
+Mechanical enhancements or motion elements that add motion to the diorama are acceptable and encouraged.
+If used, judges should be able to use them and instructions should be provided for operation.